 Action of some sort or another took place at each.
 Studying old maps, contemporary sketches and very importantly, Google Maps gave me a good feel for what I needed to achieve in recreating the terrain.

 Whilst head scratching in my workshop, a pile of unused balsa sheet caught my eye - hang on, that might just do it!
 And so, the project kicked off.
-I worked from maps to recreate a 1 mile (roughly four feet) stretch of the river between Upnor and Chatham.
-I drw a centre line down the board am made all of my calculations from that.
+I worked from maps to recreate a one mile (roughly four feet) stretch of the river between Upnor and Chatham.
+I drew a centre line down the board and made all of my calculations from that.
 I paid particular attention to the width of the river at the various points on the board.

 |Wonderful old drawing of the river showing the navigable channels|

-As can be seem from the photos this paid dividends.
+As can be seen from the photos this paid dividends.
 At its widest it is probably between 1,300 and 1,450 feet with the exception of the mouth of Whitewall Creek.
 At its narrowest, about 700 feet.
-I worked on a ship's length being circa 120 feet for a 2nd rate meaning the river would be between six and twelve ship's lengths wide.
+I worked on a ship's length being circa 120 feet for a 2nd rate meaning, the river would be between six and twelve ship's lengths wide.

 |Peter A's excellent shot from Upnor Castle looking at Upnor Reach|

-The balsa cutting and shaping took about 3 hours on Friday night.
+The balsa cutting and shaping took about three hours on Friday night.
 Even at the early stages I could see it was going to work.
 Balsa is so easy to work with and on Saturday morning I plastered then sanded all of the land area.
 This took about 100 minutes.
-I decided to add another layer of height south of Upnor - about an extra 30-40mm.
+I decided to add another layer of height south of Upnor equivalent to about an extra 30-40mm.